Reviews You Can Rely On

 Ease of Use

-This printer got off to a great start by making it exceptionally easy to change filaments with the almost fully-automatic process.
+Ease of use is this printer's strongest metric.
+FlashForge makes it exceptionally easy to change filaments with an almost fully automatic process.
 You just need to select the appropriate menu option, then give the hotend time to heat up.
-Once it is heated, you just push the filament in until the extruder grabs it, then stop the process once you see filament coming out the nozzle.
+Once it is heated, you just push the filament in until the extruder grabs it, then stop the process once you see filament coming out of the nozzle.
 The filament spool then fits in the integrated holder in the back with a cover that snaps into place.

 flashforge adventurer 3 - the spool holder is designed for smaller than average rolls.